64nYm3d3/CheatSheet/Security/RFID/Contact Cards.md

 - High voltage and currents are required for the programming cycle (and not normally used in ICC)

 EPROM
--Widely  used  in  the  past.
+- Widely  used  in  the  past.
--While the  memory  is technically erasable,  by  means  of  ultra  violet  light,  the  necessary  quartz window  is  never  available  in  the  ICC  and  the  memory  is  really  used  in  one  time  programmable mode (OTP).
+- While the  memory  is technically erasable,  by  means  of  ultra  violet  light,  the  necessary  quartz window  is  never  available  in  the  ICC  and  the  memory  is  really  used  in  one  time  programmable mode (OTP).